Connecting to Microsoft SQL Server

 <Server name or IP-address>[,<Port>][\<Instance name>]

-Below is a sample of the connection to the named instance, SQLEXPRESS:
+Below is a sample connection to a named instance, SQLEXPRESS:

-Below is an example of the connection to a file database using Microsoft SQL Server Express LocalDB.
+Here’s an example of connecting to a file database using Microsoft SQL Server Express LocalDB.
 Use the Browse button to select a file.

-The add-in allows using the attached files as regular databases, using the database list:
+The add-in allows you to use attached files as regular databases, as shown in the database list below:

-However, connecting to a file can be a better choice as the database can be detached.
+Connecting to a file can be advantageous because the database can be detached when needed.